Kahvedzic/Southern-Water-Corp/README.md

 - Pump Efficiency
 - Horse Power

-Using the regressive model we created proved to be a success in validating our prediction viewing the implications when PUMP FAILURE = 1 (Failure).
+Using the regressive model we created proved to be a success validating our prediction viewing the implications when PUMP FAILURE = 1 (Failure).

 Full in-depth project can be found again [here](https://colab.research.google.com/drive/1rctNKRh_YetzRpKLH8qhnl6chTQEFSnr#scrollTo=twpkMSnAacwf)